whatwatt-ch/whatwatt-go-documentation/docs/50-settings/sdcard/csv-format.md

 ## Document Context

-- **Purpose**: Understand the structure and format of CSV files logged to SD cards by WhatWatt Go devices
+- **Purpose**: Understand the structure and format of CSV files logged to SD cards by whatwatt Go devices
 - **When to use**: When you need to process historical energy data, perform offline analysis, or understand the data export format
 - **Prerequisites**: Basic understanding of energy monitoring concepts; familiarity with OBIS codes helpful but not required
 - **Related to**: REST API data endpoints, DLMS/COSEM protocol, energy measurement standards